 Caring for Dad during the end stages of his Alcoholism has to be one of the most traumatic experiences I had ever done through, even my brush with addiction couldn’t have prepared me or my sister for this journey we were about to embark on.

 The more I write about Dad and his story, the more I research it, the more I realise the lack of end of life care or understanding for people with problematic substance misuse and their families is very limited and more needs to be done.
-Caring for Dad was counterintuitive, working in the treatment and recovery field accepting Dads alcoholism or his inability to break free from it went against everything I believed in.
+Caring for Dad was counterintuitive, working in the treatment and recovery field and trying to accept Dads alcoholism or his inability to break free from it went against everything I believed in.

 There were rare lucid moments during Dads alcoholism when he seemed to understand the gravity of the impact alcohol was having on his health.
 There were numerous times after being released from the hospital that he resolved that he wouldn’t drink again.
-He tried non-alcoholic drinks, that didn’t last long, he tried sticking to drinking Lager, avoiding spirits or what he referred to then as being “the top shelf”, sadly his attempts didn’t last long.
+He tried non-alcoholic drinks, but that didn’t last long.
+He tried sticking to drinking Lager, avoiding spirits or what he referred to then as being “the top shelf”, sadly his attempts didn’t last long.

 He flatly refused even the suggestion of support groups, the mere thought of baring his soul in front of strangers was completely alien to him, after all, he was a “proud man and support groups were for whips” he would say.
 But his reluctance to accept help only fuelled his denial that he could “do this, sort this” on his own.
 Dads bloody-mindedness caused one of the biggest challenges not just for me and his family, but also for the professionals, who were responsible for his care.